egonw/IPCC-Queries/docs/statements.md

 ### Putting facts on the map

-With the following SPARQL query we can show facts on the world map, taking advantage of Wikidata [<a href="#citeref1">1</a>] to provide geographical coordinates for regions, using a <a name="tp3">federated SPARQL query</a>:
+With the following SPARQL query, we can show IPCC statements on the world map, taking advantage of Wikidata [<a href="#citeref1">1</a>] to provide geographical coordinates for regions, using a <a name="tp3">federated SPARQL query</a>: